-The Corporation rents several office suites in a professional building owned by the minority stockholder of the Corporation.
-The total rental payments in 2010 and 2009 were \$160,200.
+The Corporation rents several office suites in a professional building owned by the minority stockholder (2010 only) of the Corporation.
+The total rental payments in 2011 and 2010 were \$180,800 and \$160,200, respectively.
 The annual rental payments under these operating leases are commensurate with those charged to other tenants of the professional building.